 Okinawa: Naha & Zamami

 Zamami Island is small and very walkable, with little beach coves every so often.
-The main town is condensed, so getting across it takes only several minutes on foot.
-It has a very small community vibe, one where everyone knows everyone.
-People are extremely laid back and casual.
+The main area is condensed, so getting across it takes only several minutes on foot.
+It has a very small community vibe being that it's a small town, one where everyone knows everyone.
+People are extremely laid back, casual and friendly.

-We went in late April/early May, and the water was quite cold.
+We went in late April/early May, and the water was still quite cold.
 The beaches are swimmable, but due to the temperature, not the most comfortable.
+We wore wetsuits one day, then toughed it out without them on another.
 The water is clear, and in some places there is an abundance of fish, but there are sea snakes that hide in the coral so beware of them.

-Here are a few food spots on Zamami that I'd recommend:
+Here are a few food spots on Zamami Island that I'd recommend:

 This fried fish, Gurukun karaage, doesn't have much meat but is quite tasty.
 Keep in mind though that this restaurant doesn't have rice, though.